thibaultboursier/tag2content/README.md

 import tag2content from 'tag2content';
 ```

-Creates a text, in which you define some tags:
+Create a text, in which you define some tags:

 ```js
 const text = 'I would like to go to [country] next year, with my friend [friend-name].';
 ```

 Create a configuration for you tags: